This is part of a series, start here!

 Ubiquitous language

-Use the same language everywhere possible, and let that language be dictated by the Domain at hand.
-In an ideal world, we wouldnβt have to map developer-speak to business-speak: we would all be using the same terms to describe the same things.
+In an ideal world, we wouldnβt have to map developer-speak to business-speak: we would all be using the same terms to describe the same things (God knows that almost never happens).

 Let the code reflect the business language.

-One of the great advantages of using Ubiquitous Language is to bring together Domain experts, technical team, and others involved in the project, with very little to no ambiguity.
+One of the advantages of following this approach is bringing together Domain experts, technical team, and other stakeholders involved in the project, with as little ambiguity as possible.

-In order for you to develop an efficient Ubiquitous Language you need to understand the business and the Domain, which you should strive to do anyway.
+This is often not easy to do: in order to develop this Ubiquitous Language you need to understand the business and the Domain.

 Bounded Context